FrankLiOnLine/EC601Project3/README.md

 # MySQL and MongoDB Project

 EC601 project #3 MySQL and MongoDB implement.
-The achieved functions are: Add an user, query an user, delete an user, search an image label and get general info.
+The achieved functions are: Add an user and query an user.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+See deployment for notes on how to deploy the project on a live system.<\br>

+Packages you will need:

+    tweepy
+    tqdm
+    google.cloud
+    videointelligence
+    MySQLdb
+    pymongo

 ## Running the tests
 To run this project:

-    mkdir twitter_pics
+    python3 MySql.py
-    python3 miniproject3_main.py
+    python3 Mongo.py

 ## Authors